DMDcoin/dmdv4migration/docs/main.md

 After that, the Genesis Block and the Chain Specification is ready and DMDv4 can be started with a initial validator set of 12 nodes this 12 nodes are well knows foundation and high trusted community members which are the only onces who get their funds distributed direct at genesis block and not via claiming tool later on

-the reason is that the network need validators to create blocks from start on
+the reason is that the network needs validators to create blocks from start on

 and the claiming tool need a running chain to be deployed and used by people